The condition number of join decompositions: Numerical experiments

 where $A_k = [\sten{a}{i}{k}]_{i=1}^3 \in \R^{m_k \times 3}$ and $A_k \sim N(0,1)$.
 We took $(m_1,m_2,m_3) = (5,4,3)$ so that $\tensor{A}(s)$ has a unique rank-$3$ decomposition for all $s$ with probability $1$.
 As $s \to \infty$, $\tensor{A}(s)$ tends to a rank-$5$ tensor, which even has a positive-dimensional family of rank-$5$ CPDs \cite[Section 7]{Paatero2000}.
 The sequence of rank-$2$ tensors from \cite{dSL2008} is

-where $B_k = [\sten{b}{i}{k}]_{i=1}^3 \in \R^{m_k \times 2}$ and $B_k \sim N(0,1)$.
+where $B_k = [\sten{b}{i}{k}]_{i=1}^2 \in \R^{m_k \times 2}$ and $B_k \sim N(0,1)$.
 We took $(m_1,m_2,m_3) = (5,3,2)$ so that $\tensor{B}(s)$ has a unique rank-$2$ decomposition for all $s$ with probability $1$.
 The limit for $s\to\infty$ of this sequence is a rank-$3$ tensor.
 In both cases, we randomly sampled the factor matrices $A_k$ and $B_k$ and then varied $s$.
 For every $s=1,2,\ldots,90$, the condition number was computed.

 The results are summarized in \reffig{fig_convergence_obp}.
 Both graphs show greatly increasing condition numbers as $s$ increases, consistent with \refthm{thm_boundary_points_cn}.
-Comparing \reffig{fig_convergence_obp} with Figures 2 and 3 from \cite{V2016} reveals qualitatively similar behavior of the condition numbers in \cite[Theorem 1]{V2016} and \refthm{thm_condition_number}.
+Comparing \reffig{fig_convergence_obp} with Figure 2 from \cite{V2017} reveals qualitatively similar behavior of the condition numbers in \cite[Theorem 1]{V2017} and \refthm{thm_condition_number}.

+From plotting the condition numbers of the sequence \cref{eqn_sequence1} and \cref{eqn_sequence2} we are convinced that for increasing $s$ the respective decompositions become ill-posed.
+But \emph{how} they become ill-posed is not so evident.
+To get a clearer picture we consider another experiment.
+In \cite[Equation (21)]{Paatero2000} Paatero gives the following parametrized family of $2\times 2\times 2$ tensors